-As of 31 December 2020, the receivables from clients amounted to some 464 million.
-A breakdown by cover can be found in the 2020 Annual Report.
+As of 31 December 2021, receivables from clients amount to around CHF 502 million.
+An overview of the cover can be found in the 2021 Annual Report (Information on the Balance Sheet).

 Bank Frick collateral in the Lombard and mortgage business is deposited with conservative, standard bank collateral values, and monitored on an ongoing basis.
 The main markets for mortgage-backed loans are Switzerland, Liechtenstein and the United Kingdom.
 In the United Kingdom, mortgage-backed loans mainly relate to real estate development financing.
-In this niche, Bank Frick have been able to build up good know-how in recent years.
+In this niche, Bank Frick have been able to build up good knowhow in recent years.

 The credit portfolio as a whole is distributed across many different clients, credits and collateral.
-The diversification also illustrates Bank Frick's risk-conscious lending policy.
+The portfolio diversification also illustrates Bank Frick's risk-conscious lending policy.
 Loans are always granted on the basis of national and international regulations and internal credit instructions.
 Valuation allowances are also made on an ongoing basis to adequately account for credit risks.